 Based upon our IRMP and through taking an evidence based approach, we believe that response times matter in relation to survivability and economic growth.
-Our WMFS Service Delivery Model is built upon a resource configuration that enables us to meet our risk based 5 minute response standard and deliver an assertive, safe and effective intervention.
+Our West Midlands Fire Service Service Delivery Model is built upon a resource configuration that enables us to meet our risk based 5 minute response standard and deliver an assertive, safe and effective intervention.
 Based upon risk, a blended fleet of vehicles, crewing levels and skill sets are dynamically mobilised to provide the right weight of response.
-This blended fleet is made up of 3 Business Support Vehicles crewed by a fire safety officer, 19 Brigade Response Vehicles crewed by 2 firefighters and a supervisory officer, and 41 Fire Engines crewed by 4 firefighters and a supervisory officer plus a small number of specialist vehicles that are dual crewed.
+This blended fleet is made up of 3 Business Support Vehicles crewed by a fire safety officer, 19 Brigade Response Vehicles crewed by 2 firefighters and a supervisory officer, and 41 Fire Engines crewed by 4 firefighters and a supervisory officer, two of which also have Technical Rescue capability, plus a small number of specialist vehicles that are dual crewed.